manta-innovations/manta-innovations.github.io/_posts/drafts/A New Type of AWS Summit-AWS summit online.md

 or work deadlines.
 There are many reasons why someone might not be able to attend a traditional conference, and many of these disappear in a virtual format.

+### Not as personal as traditional conferences, but there are lessons to be learnt

 Overall I would say this felt a lot less fun than a traditional conference, and I personally found it a lot more of a clinical and lonely experience.